integrations

 ###Combining with contributor checks

 You can run both workflows in the same repository.
-They operate independently — contributor checks evaluate the PR author's profile, while commit scanning evaluates the actual code changes.
-Together they provide defense in depth: even a trusted contributor's compromised account would be caught if the commits contain malicious patterns.
+They operate independently — contributor checks evaluate the PR author's profile, while PR scanning evaluates the actual code changes and PR metadata.
+Together they provide defense in depth: even a trusted contributor's compromised account would be caught if the PR contains malicious patterns.